(UN Full Schedule):Nigeria Listed to Speak at UNGA Day 2, after South Africa, Kenya, Egypt, Morocco, Angola, Namibia, Sierra Leone, Others

 By Abiola Olawale

-Nigerian President Bola Tinubu is scheduled to address global leaders at the 80th Session of the United Nations General Assembly (UNGA) in New York on September 24, 2025, during the high-level General Debate.
+President Bola Ahmed Tinubu is scheduled to address global leaders at Day two at the 80th Session of the United Nations General Assembly (UNGA) in New York on September 24, 2025, during the high-level General Debate.

-According to a revised provisional list from the UN headquarters, Tinubu is slated as the 17th speaker on the second day, delivering his address around 8:30 PM local time (2:30 PM Nigerian time).
+According to a revised provisional list from the UN headquarters sighted by The New Diplomat, Tinubu is slated as the 17th speaker on the second day, delivering his address, along with other Heads of State, between 3pm to 9pm.

 The 80th UNGA, themed “Better Together: 80 Years and More for Peace, Development, and Human Rights,” opened on September 9, 2025, with German President Annalena Baerbock urging member states to unite against global crises such as war, poverty, and climate change.